Support Charleston Stage’s CityStage Programming

 - Community Tour

-Small, imaginative productions would be created by the CityStage Team to bring Charleston Stage programming directly into underserved communities and schools.
+Imaginative productions are created by the CityStage Team to bring Charleston Stage programming directly into underserved communities and schools.

 In October of 2021, Junie B. Jones Is Not A Crook was our first show that we brought into the community.
 It made stops at four Charleston area schools and one library including: Angel Oak Elementary, Sanders-Clyde Elementary, Mary Ford Early Learning and Family Center, Chicora Elementary School and St. Paul's Hollywood Library.